-This article is part of The Conversation’s series this month on hurricanes.
+This article is part of The Conversation’s 2015 series on hurricanes.
 You can read the rest of the series here.

 In September of 1900, the cyclone that would become the Great Galveston Hurricane passed from Cuba, across the Straits of Florida and over the Dry Tortugas.
 It then disappeared from forecasters’ maps into the Gulf of Mexico.
 Although its winds and waves tormented the steamships Pensacola and Louisiana, maritime radio reports lay a decade in the future.